 - Coverage for certain women’s preventive services

-In the same way that preventive screenings are fully covered by most health insurance plans; preventive vaccines are also free.
+In the same way that preventive screenings are fully covered by most health insurance plans; preventive vaccines are also covered by most plans.
 This includes the annual flu shot.
 Vaccines are important – even when you’re healthy – to ensure your health and the health of those around you.
+It's important to note that an office visit copay may apply, depending on where you go to receive care.

 #3: They think big picture.